 When you’ve got the planet’s only three-time world champion on your team, you know you’ve got a chance at winning a title.
 And when you have two teammates from last year’s immensely successful 100 Thieves roster backing him up, you’ve got an even bigger chance.

 Damon ‘Karma’ Barlow and his three championship rings will represent the city of Seattle in the CDL, but this is no one man team.
-The aforementioned 100 Thieves duo of Ian ‘Enable’ Wyatt and Sam ‘Octane’ Larew provides a foundation of a team that very few can rival.
+The aforementioned 100 Thieves duo of Ian ‘Enable’ Wyatt and Sam ‘Octane’ Larew should provide a foundation of a team that very few can rival.

 Seattle Surge CDL roster: